 If that wasn’t enough for you, here are five more reasons to back this insane brand:

-1. The box they come in is made from five plastic water bottles, which has an environmental impact of 90% lower than a standard shoebox.
+The box the shoes come in is made from five plastic water bottles, which has 90% less of an environmental impact than the standard shoebox.

-2. The lining Yatay used in the shoes is made from recycled polyester and waterborne polyurethane.
-By using recycled polyester, it cuts 80% of the CO2 emissions, while also producing a soft and breathable lining.
-On top of this, all dyes used contain non-toxic colouring agents to ensure that the environment is protected.
+The lining in Yatay’s shoes is made from recycled polyester and waterborne polyurethane.
+Using recycled rather than new polyester cuts 80% of the CO2 emissions, and also produces a soft and breathable lining.
+On top of this, all dyed used contain non-toxic colouring agents.

-3. The soles of their soles are completely biodegradable, made from bio-derived polyurethane and two green bio-plastics which were acquired from industrial waste.
+The soles of their shoes are completely biodegradable as they are made from bio-derived polyurethane and two green bio-plastics acquired from industrial waste.

-4. The upper is made from a faux leather fabric acquired from recycled raw materials and Bio Polyols.
-The toe caps and buttresses are made with an organic cotton base that is treated with a water-based, solvent-less technology and lastly, the laces are made from Italian hemp, as it is a low water and land requiring crop.
+The upper is made from a faux leather fabric acquired from recycled raw materials and Bio Polyols.
+The toecaps and buttresses are made with an organic cotton base treated with a water-based, solvent-less technology.
+The laces are made from Italian hemp, as it is a low water and land-requiring crop.

-5. For every pair of Yatay shoes sold, one tree is planted through One Tree Planted, to continue fighting against deforestation around the world.
+For every pair of Yatay shoes sold, one tree is planted through One Tree Planted in an effort to fight deforestation around the world.